Guilt and Innocence

 emotional absence

-…children rarely conclude:
+children rarely conclude:

 "Something is wrong with the adults."

-Instead, they often unconsciously feel:
+Instead, they may unconsciously believe:

 "Something is wrong with me."